 Use Styles

-Utilize Word’s heading styles to ensure consistency.
+Utilize Word’s heading styles to ensure consistency throughout your document.

 Appropriate Fonts and Sizes